awsdocs/amazon-pinpoint-developer-guide/doc-source/tutorials-using-postman-iam-user.md

 # Step 1: Create IAM Policies and Roles<a name="tutorials-using-postman-iam-user"></a>

 The first step in using Postman to test the Amazon Pinpoint API is to create an IAM user\.
-In this section, you create a policy that provides users with the ability to interact with all Amazon Pinpoint resources\.
+In this section, you create a policy that provides users with the ability to interact with all the Amazon Pinpoint resources\.
 You then create a user account and attach the policy directly to the user account\.

 ## Step 1\.1: Create an IAM Policy<a name="tutorials-using-postman-iam-user-create-policy"></a>

 This section shows you how to create an IAM policy\.
 Users and roles that use this policy are able to interact with all of the resources in the Amazon Pinpoint API\.
-It also provides access to resources that are associated with the Amazon Pinpoint Email API and the Amazon Pinpoint SMS and Voice API\.
+It also provides access to resources that are associated with the Amazon Pinpoint Email API, as well as the Amazon Pinpoint SMS and Voice API\.

 **To create the policy**